microsoft/Windows-Driver-Frameworks/CONTRIBUTING.md

-##Contribution Policy
+## Contribution Policy

-At the moment, the WDF team isn't accepting contributions through GitHub for features or enhancements.
+At the moment, the WDF team isn't accepting pull requests through GitHub for features or enhancements.
 This is a policy we're still evaluating and it may change in the future.